Tom-Hudson/test-nino/README.md

 ## What is a valid UK National Insurance number?
 To cite the rules at the time of implementation from [Gov.uk](https://www.gov.uk/hmrc-internal-manuals/national-insurance-manual/nim39110):
-> A NINO is made up of 2 letters, 6 numbers and a check letter, which is always A, B, C, or D.
+> A NINO is made up of 2 letters, 6 numbers and a suffix, which is always A, B, C, or D.
 >
 > It looks something like this: QQ 12 34 56 A
 >